stanwood/handbook/README.md

     3. Mock API from us
     4. Kick off with team & client

-### 5. Keep documentation and Zeplin up to date
+### 6. Keep documentation and Zeplin up to date

 ### 6. Upselling

 Suggest features and improvements to clients.
-Don't sell unneccesary stuff: Offer and delight.
+Don't sell unnecessary stuff: Offer and delight.
 We are inbound, not outbound.

 # Tools